gardener/chaos-engineering/docs/tutorials/python_scripting.md

 <!-- BEGIN of section that must be kept in sync with sibling tutorial -->
 ## High Availability

-Developing highly available workload that can tolerate a zone outage unscathed is no trivial task.
+Developing highly available workload that can tolerate a zone outage is no trivial task.
 You can find more information on how to achieve this goal in our [best practices guide on high availability](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_high_availability_best_practices.md).

 Thank you for your interest in Gardener chaos engineering and making your workload more resilient.